 Meet your practitioner: Rebecca Marshall, MEd., LMT

-Since 2005 I have been studying and practicing meditation with various teachers in the Vipassana/Insight tradition of Theravada Buddhism, most recently with the monks at Temple Forest Monastery here in NH.
+Since 2005 I have studied meditation in the vipassana, or "insight" meditation tradition of Theravada Buddhism, most recently with the monks of Temple Forest Monastery here in NH.
 I have trained in Mindfulness Based Cognitive Therapy (MBCT) - a protocol for preventing recurrence of Major Depressive Disorder.
-My most rewarding experiences teaching meditation & mindfulness have been found in guiding those struggling with addictive patterns in a rehabilitative treatment setting and at the Cheshire County House of Corrections.
-In 2010 I received a Master's in Mental Health Counseling, a program rooted in the client-centered approach of psychologist Carl Rogers.
-One of his most prominent students, the psychologist & philosopher Dr. Eugene Gendlin, developed the body-based technique known as "Focusing" which I offer in my work.
+Some of my most rewarding teaching experiences have been found guiding those struggling with addictive patterns in a rehabilitative treatment setting and at the Cheshire County House of Corrections.
+In 2010 I received a Master's in Mental Health Counseling, a program rooted in the person-centered approach of psychologist Carl Rogers.
+One of his most prominent students, psychologist & philosopher Eugene Gendlin, developed the body-based practice known as "Focusing" which I offer in my Inner Body Focusing.
 See "Services" for more on this.
-The latest evolution in my life's education has been training and receiving my license in massage therapy.
-It is a journey filled with surprise, gratitude, and wonder, seeing all these threads of my own search for understanding and freedom coming together in one complementary healing practice.
+The latest developments in my life's education have been receiving a massage therapy license, studying Inner Relationship Focusing with Ann Weiser Cornell, a senior student of Eugene Gendlin, and training in The Trager Approach - a form of bodywork that gently yet profoundly restores ease and peace to the body and mind.
+It is a journey filled with surprise, gratitude, and wonder, seeing all these threads of my own search for understanding, happiness, and freedom coming together in one complementary healing practice.
 I look forward to the opportunity to share my inspiration and what I am learning with you. |